amirieb/Spotter/README.md

 network parameters (lines 168-179 in addition.py and 73-79 in reddit_twitter.py).

 https://scholar.harvard.edu/hadi/spot
-Please see this address for most recent update on spotting spurious data.
+Please see this address for most recent updates on spotting spurious data.

 # How to Use
 python addition.py

 or

 python reddit_twitter.py

 ### Parameters